PinewoodPip/epip/docs/docs.md

 # Documentation

-The features of Epip Encounters are built on top of a lot of trial-and-error research and work on client-side scripting and UI modding.
+The features of Epip are built on top of a lot of trial-and-error research and work on client-side scripting and UI modding.

 Since late 2021, the focus of development has shifted to making the internals of the mod available as libraries, aiming to provide utility, better maintainability, extendability and easy manipulation of UIs from lua.